phetsims/phet-info/resources/screen-reader/nvda.md

 Here is a list of keyboard shortcuts to get you started: https://webaim.org/resources/shortcuts/nvda

+An important shortcut to note is the ability to cycle between speech mode "on", speech mode "off", and speech mode "beeps" `Insert + s`

 ### Setup

 @zepumph prefers to use the screen reader via the "speech viewer."
 To turn on speech viewer: